vorpalnet/blade/INSTALLING.md

 - **Network:** the admin console (default `7001`, `7002` SSL), Node Manager (`5556`, SSL), and SIP (`5060`, `5061` TLS) reachable as configured. `install.sh`
   can open these in `firewalld`.
+- **Edge proxy (optional):** if you front the portal with nginx on this box, `install.sh` renders and reloads its config (§6, STEP 5).
+Install `nginx` yourself first — with the naxsi module if you want the WAF — and have a TLS certificate on disk (e.g. Let's Encrypt); `install.sh` references the cert, it does not obtain or renew it.

 ---